CollectionBuilder/cb-docs/docs/deploy/gh-pages.md

 Once saved, the page will refresh with an alert providing the URL where your site will appear.
 It will take a few minutes for the build to happen and your site to go live--so wait it out!

-Meanwhile, you might want to copy the provided URL to display on your home page:
+Meanwhile, you might want to copy the URL to display on your home page:

 1. Copy the provided URL.
 2. Go to repository's home page.